zhaoak/NOBODYMOVE/ui/windowing.md

                                       If the item has no parent window, uses the game window's dimensions for comparisons.
 - `parentWindowUid`(num): UID of parent window.
 If item has no parent, this is set to -1.
 - `shouldRender`(bool): Whether item should be rendered this frame
-- `interactable`(bool): Whether item is permitted to run callbacks based on player input
+- `interactable`(bool): Whether item is currently permitted to run callbacks based on player input via mouse/KB/controller
-- `selectable`(bool): Whether item can be "selected" by scrolling through parent window's `contains` list using controller inputs
+- `selectable`(bool): Whether item can be highlighted and navigated to via controller inputs from parent window
 - `draw`(func): rendering function for item
 - `onInput`(table): callback functions run in response to player game inputs, keyed with the following strings:
                     - "primary": confirm/trigger action/select from children (default bind: leftclick/A button on gamepad)